Plymouth City Council

 Public Health in Plymouth

-Much of our work relates to these wider determinants, and we influence health and wellbeing through;
+Much of our work relates to the tackling the wider determinants, and we influence health and wellbeing through working in partnership to:

-Our systems leadership approach, and being a unitary Council, means that we have the opportunity and ability to influence the full workings of a city.
+Our systems leadership approach, and being a Unitary Authority, means that we have the opportunity and ability to influence the full workings of a city working with the corporate leadership team, the Leader of the Council, the Cabinet and wider elected members.

-Addressing the inequalities in Plymouth is a key priority for the City and in November 2014 Thrive Plymouth was launched.
-Based on four behaviours that cause four main diseases which account for 54% of deaths in Plymouth (4-4-54), the plan has been adopted by the City and provides a key vehicle for connecting the whole systems activity for public health inequalities over the next ten years. https://www.plymouth.gov.uk/publichealth/thriveplymouth
+Addressing inequalities in Plymouth is a key priority for the City and in November 2024 Thrive Plymouth was re-launched, into its second decade and provides a key vehicle for connecting the whole systems activity for public health inequalities over the next ten years

 Recognising the importance of the wider determinants of health and the contribution to these made across the Local Authority, the public health team also provides named links into the other Plymouth City Council directorates, enabling the public health team to work in partnership with planning, housing, leisure, education, social care, policy and performance to name but a few and creates a broad range of training opportunities.

-• A vibrant voluntary and community sector in the City with which to engage – many of whom are already providers of commissioned public health services
+- A vibrant voluntary and community sector in the City with which to engage – some of whom are providers of commissioned public health services

-The public health team is committed to training and professional development for the team itself, public health trainees and those from other health services training schemes, Examples include supporting public health practitioners to undertake Masters in Public Health, acting as a host training location for health information specialists, paediatricians and medical students,
+The public health team is committed to training and professional development for the team itself, public health trainees and those from other health services training schemes, Examples include supporting public health practitioners to undertake academic learning via a Masters in Public Health programme, acting as a host training location for training of Foundation Doctors; GPs; Other medical speciality registrars; health information specialists, alongside training of medical and healthcare students within our universities.

-We are a friendly and committed team working in a City of and surrounded by great natural beauty, with a high ambition to address the health and wellbeing challenges found within the City.
-There is plenty of public health to do and learn in Plymouth, really good partnerships have been made and therefore we can offer a substantial public health training location.
+We are a friendly and committed team working in a city of great natural beauty, with a high ambition to address the health and wellbeing challenges found within the city.
+There is plenty of public health to do and learn in Plymouth, and therefore we can offer a substantial public health training location.
 But don’t just take our word for it!
-This is what has been said of us . . . .
+This is what has been said of us . . .

 “The Public Health team and local authority colleagues are incredibly supportive and accommodating of trainees.”